 Keep cancer at bay:

-For every three hours of nighttime fasting women were found to be 20 percent less likely to suffer with high blood sugar, a well-known risk factor for both breast cancer and diabetes, according to the study published in the journal Cancer, Epidemiology Biomarkers and Prevention.1
+For every three hours of nighttime fasting, women were found to be 20 percent less likely to suffer from high blood sugar, a well-known risk factor for both breast cancer and diabetes, according to the study published in the journal Cancer, Epidemiology Biomarkers and Prevention.1

-In another study, researchers reported that women who’ve already had breast cancer can benefit from longer nighttime fasting too.
-In the seven-year study breast cancer survivors who typically spent at least 13 hours fasting between dinner and breakfast had 36 percent less chance of the cancer coming back, than women who spent less time fasting between their evening and morning meals.2
+In another study, researchers reported that women who’ve already had breast cancer can benefit from a longer nighttime fast too.
+Ladies who spend at least 13 hours fasting between breakfast and dinner were 36 percent less likely to have their cancer return.2

 Dodge a heart attack: